 We provide support to FGM survivors through training, confidence building, 1-1 counselling, support in accessing health, social and legal services and in signposting them to access support which is beyond our capacity.
-We support them to become the drivers in ending FGM by empowering them through confidence building, networking, and in sharing their stones and experiences.
+We support them to become the drivers in ending FGM by empowering them through confidence building, networking, and in sharing their stories and experiences.

-We provide safe space, skills, networks, confidence building and systems and structures necessary for these individuals and community with lived experiences of the impacts of FGM to join hands and act towards tackling FGM.
+We provide safe space, skills, networks, confidence building and systems and structures necessary for these individuals and communities with lived experiences of the impacts of FGM to join hands and act towards tackling FGM.

 Community based and led approach